 The physical photograms are the submitted work.
 The prints below are a tighter crop than the originals.

 This has not felt so much like rework as like evolution.
 My tutor feedback was terrifically useful, when I viewed it in conjunction with other peer and hangout feedback I had a clear way forward, the most pressing feedback was to investigate making the work on larger paper than the original work.
 I decided to go back to the darkroom and remake the work on larger paper.
 I had used 12×16 Ilford RC Satin before, I talked to the darkroom owner and he kindly reset the darkroom with larger trays and a modified washer so that I could use 16×20 paper.
 He also ordered in larger paper so that he could make some larger prints too and I could benefit from the bulk price that he gets.
 We also had to mark up the enlarger table for correct paper positioning and ensure the head was correctly positioned.
 The reason for using larger paper was to give the images space to breathe on the paper.
 There is a tension in the smaller images as image and border fight, it’s not necessarily bad but I was curious to see what would happen if I used larger paper.
 I also wanted to ensure a greater consistency of background blacks across the photograms (or at least a narrower range of inconsistency).
 The differing blacks arise because photograms of much finer lace require less light in order to get a detailed image but you still need a long enough exposure length (the paper needs at least 10 seconds as a rule) without getting too much light, so you use a much narrower aperture and increase the magenta filter setting to boost contrast.
 This can result in a slightly lighter background black though, because of less light.
 I therefore worked with 25 second exposure at f22 and m=100 for the most delicate garments.
-The images are not perfect, there are still a couple of marks inherited from the process, and a tiny white spot where I think there was a fleck of something on the enlarger lens.
-At this point, assessment, I have to let this go and acknowledge that the work isn’t perfect, but it’s on the way and is far better than the first iterations.
-Taking the image out that I am least happy with would unbalance the set.

 I worked with a smaller subset of garments, mainly ones that fitted well within the paper.
 They worked well on the larger paper, I loved the sense of isolation of the items on their velvety dark backgrounds.
 It did introduce the issue of centring the item on the paper, which hadn’t been an issue beforehand.
 One pair of pants could do with being more centred, but it was time to stop.
 I was then able to review my images with a peer to help identify a strong edit.
 At this point, I was happy with the idea of getting the numbers down.
 The prints are big, and will be a hassle at assessment if they don’t all contribute to the work.
 Looking at the work with Holly we omitted a stocking image and also the two bra images – this did hurt a bit as I loved the English Rose bra print.
 This meant that the set came down to four images of pants, which sit nicely in a (giant) grid.
 It also means that I have the opportunity to return to the original name for the work – Big Girls’ Pants – which works both in a literal and figurative sense.